 Excessive Drooling in Infants

-From there, drooling is still a fairly standard occurrence in healthy children under 2 years of age.
+Beyond this phase, drooling is still a fairly standard occurrence in healthy children under 2 years of age.
 Saliva has many necessary functions.
 It keeps the mouth moist, making it easier to swallow and soothing a baby’s gums while they are teething, for example.

-Sometimes though, it may seem like your child is drooling a little too much.
+Sometimes it may seem like your child is drooling a little too much.
 Typically, clinically excessive drooling involves low muscle tone, a lack of sensitivity in the lips and face, and difficulty swallowing.
 Although some drooling is normal in children up to 2 years of age, excessive drooling is also a commonly observed symptom in neurologically impaired children.
 It’s important to consult with your health care provider, as excessive drooling could potentially be a symptom of a more serious condition caused by a birth injury.

 Is Excessive Drooling a Sign of Cerebral Palsy?